stb-tester/stb-tester/README.rst

     Considers the video stream to have motion if there were differences between 10 consecutive frames (or the number specified with `consecutive_frames`).

+    Increase `noise_threshold` to avoid false negatives, at the risk of increasing false positives (a value of 0.0 will never report motion).
+    This is particularly useful with noisy analogue video sources.

     `mask` is a black and white image that specifies which part of the image to search for motion.
 White pixels select the area to search; black pixels